thingsboard/thingsboard.github.io/smart-energy.md

     </div>
 </section>

 ## Smart energy solution overview

-TODO: rewrite

-The diagram below identifies data flow and integration points for typical smart energy solution that uses ThingsBoard platform to collect and analyze energy monitoring data from smart meters.
+The diagram below identifies data flow and integration points for a typical smart-energy solution that uses the ThingsBoard platform to collect and analyze energy monitoring data from smart meters.

 ![Smart energy solution diagram](/images/iot-use-cases/smart-energy-monitoring.svg)

-You may notice that there are plenty of connectivity options for smart meters: either direct connection to the cloud or through the IoT Gateway.
+You may notice plenty of connectivity options for the smart meters: direct connection to the cloud, through the IoT Gateway, or an Integration with a third-party system.
-Platform supports industry standard encryption algorithms (SSL) and device credentials types (X.509 certificates and access tokens).
-The collected data is stored in Cassandra - fault-tolerant and reliable NoSQL database.
+The platform supports industry-standard encryption algorithms and device credentials types.
+ThingsBoard stores data in the fault-tolerant and reliable Cassandra database.
-ThingsBoard Rule Engine allows to forward incoming data to various analytics systems, such as Apache Spark or Hadoop using Kafka or other Message buses.
+The Rule Engine enables forwarding incoming data to various analytics systems, such as Apache Spark or Hadoop, using Kafka or other Message buses.

 ## Learn more